Skip to content

 An opening proposal, open to a different shape.

 Two things up front.
-First, this is a starting point for a conversation, not a take-it-or-leave-it offer, every number, term and surface below is open to discussion, and if a completely different shape works better for you (different price, fewer surfaces, longer or shorter term, performance bonus instead of a flat fee, anything) I would much rather hear it than have you walk away.
-Second, the maths I have used to land on the number, modelled honestly: one Shop-tab visit per active user per month, 10% click into a product, 5% conversion at £85 AOV.
-At today's 64 WAU (~250 MAU during a season) that is roughly £100/month gross referred to you, below the £150 fee, which is the honest read at today's scale.
+First, this is a starting point for a conversation, not a take-it-or-leave-it offer, every term and surface below is open to discussion, and if a completely different shape works better for you (fewer surfaces, longer or shorter term, performance bonus, flat fee, anything) I would much rather hear it than have you walk away.
+Second, the maths, modelled honestly: one Shop-tab visit per active user per month, 10% click into a product, 5% conversion at £85 AOV.
+At today's 764 MAU (rolling 30 days, off-season, lifted by the 19-23 May surge) that is roughly £325/month gross referred to you, the honest read at today's scale.
 At 1,000 MAU (a modest September restart), ~£425/month.
 At 5,000 MAU (launch-week pace sustained through a season), ~£2,100/month.
 The symmetric exit below is how the downside is bounded if September never lands.
+Whatever fee fits the audience size you're betting on is the conversation, not a fixed number on this page.

 Founding partner, opening proposal